 In countries where interest for Erasmus accreditations is very high, the National Agency may set a maximum number of accreditations to be awarded.
 This decision will be made separately for each of the three fields and published in the National Agency’s website together with this Call.

-- If the National Agency does not set a maximum number of approved accreditations for a given field, all applications satisfying the minimum criteria set in this Call will be approved.
+If the National Agency does not set a maximum number of approved accreditations for a given field, all applicants satisfying the minimum criteria set in this Call will be awarded an accreditation.

 If the National Agency sets a maximum number of approved accreditations for a given field, a ranking list of applications satisfying the minimum criteria will be established.
 Accreditations will be awarded starting from the highest scoring application until the maximum number of awarded accreditations has been reached.
 In case more than one application has the same number of points as the last one to be awarded, the maximum number of awarded accreditations will be increased to include all applications with that number of points.